qaptivator/plainimg2/README.md

 - quit the app by closing the window, pressing `Q` or `ESCAPE`.
 - the link to this github repository is located inside the `About` menu.
 - WARNING: as of now, this project is only available on Windows. if this project gets enough attention, i will make a version for macOS and possibly even Linux.
+- note: when you click the "Set plainIMG as the default image viewer" option in the installer, it automatically sets plainIMG as default for: .jpg, .jpeg, .png and .bmp; if you want to extend this list, update file extension defaults yourself in windows settings.

 # screenshots